learn-co-curriculum/binary-and-hexadecimal/README.md

    Now that you've taken a tour of the IDE, you have an idea of the different components.
 Let's review what you learned, and then take a closer look at how to work on a lab in the IDE.

-  You can click on Full Screen to have the IDE take over your full screen.
+  You can click on Full Screen to have the IDE take over your browser window.

   <img src="//s3-us-west-2.amazonaws.com/curriculum-content/onboarding/first-ide-lab/splitscreenidetext.png" style="display: block;" height="500px" width="auto"/>
   <br>